Saibot393/Rideable/README.md

   - Allows for custom mounted effects to be set
 - [Token Attacher](https://foundryvtt.com/packages/token-attacher/):
   - "Riding loops" should not be possible
+  - Adds token form "from attached tiles" to use attached tiles as the form of this token
+    - The attached tiles should NOT be set as rideable, it will not directly cause any bugs but strange behaviour
+    - The attached tiles set token form will be respected and combined to create the full rideable area
+    - When using keys or macros to mount the attached tiles can be hovered instead of the token
+    - The mounting distance will be measured from all attached tiles (only one has to be in range)
+  - Adds tile form "No form/ignore" to enhance above feature

 ### Languages: